tiin-tiin/jobyaari-blog/README.md

 **© 2026 [JobYaari.com](https://www.jobyaari.com) — All Rights Reserved.**

-*Disclaimer: This project was developed entirely as part of the JobYaari Developer Assessment.
+This project was developed entirely as part of the JobYaari Developer Assessment.
 All branding, logos, and trademarks belong exclusively to [JobYaari.com](https://www.jobyaari.com).
-This is a candidate assessment project and is not an official JobYaari product.*
+This is a candidate assessment project and is not an official JobYaari product.